wolfadex/elm-server/README.md

                             |> Server.respond request
                     )

-        Result.Ok _ ->
+        Ok _ ->
             Server.respond request Response.notFound

         Err err ->
-            Server.respond request (Response.error err)
+            Server.respond request (Response.error (Error.toString err))
 ```

 ## Other Examples:

 - [Hello World](./examples/HelloWorld.elm)
   - Your most basic examples
 - [HTTPS](./examples/SecureWorld.elm) (You'll need to create your own certs if you want to try this one out.)
   - Extension of Hello World to show HTTPS
 - [Load a file](./examples/HelloFile.elm), pairs with [HelloClient.elm](./examples/HelloClient.elm)
   - Shows loading a file from a local directory and returning the contents to the user
 - [Database (Postgres)](./examples/HelloDBServer.elm), pairs with [Person.elm](./examples-db/Person.elm) and [HelloDBClient.elm](./examples/HelloDBClient.elm)
   - A simple client and server written in Elm.
 Only supports basic GET, POST, DELETE
   - Shows off sharing code between front and back end

 All examples (listed and otherwise) can be found in [examples](./examples).